 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-The Dallas Stars are on their home ice at American Airlines Center Thursday against the Seattle Kraken for Game 5 of the NHL Playoffs Second Round, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The series is tied 2-2.
-The Stars have -190 odds on the moneyline against the Kraken (+160).
+The Dallas Stars take the ice for Game 5 of the NHL Playoffs Second Round Thursday against the Seattle Kraken, starting at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The teams are tied up 2-2 in the series.
+Bookmakers list the Kraken as underdogs in this matchup, giving them +160 odds on the moneyline against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!